hpi-schul-cloud/schulcloud-server/apps/server/README.md

 Beside existing [scripts](/), for the nestJS application the following scripts have been added.
 Try not changing the scripts as they should match what NestJS defines by default.
 Execute `npm run ...`

-- `nest:prebuild` prebuild nest ressources
+- `nest:prebuild` remove existing data from previous build
 - `nest:build` compile the applications typescript ressources from apps/server to dist folder, keeps legacy js-code where it is
 - `nest:build:all` currently executes `nest:build`, could additionaly build static assets
-- `nest:clean` removes the dist folder
 - `nest:doc:serve` builds code documentation and module relations into /documentation folder and serves it on port :8080
 - `nest:start` starts the nest application // TODO how?
 - `nest:start:dev` run application without build from sources in dev-mode with hot-reload